 4) Follow the steps of the Certificate Import Wizard.

-5) Repeat steps 3 and 4 for the second certificate.
+5) Repeat steps 3 and 4 for the three other certificates.

 6) Install Correlator3D.